laurheth/spooky-7drl/README.md

 Art was made using [GNU Image Manipulation Program](https://www.gimp.org/).
 Some sound effects were made in [JFXR](https://jfxr.frozenfractal.com/).
 Music was made using [BeepBox](https://www.beepbox.co/).

-A live version of the game is available to player [on itch.io](https://laurheth.itch.io/furniture)!
+A live version of the game is available to play [on itch.io](https://laurheth.itch.io/furniture)!

 This project has been created using **webpack-cli**.
 For local testing and development, run